 Frequently Asked Questions

-What is the best time to visit the flower market?
+What's the best time to visit Hong Kong Flower Market?